Isaiah 55 / Isaiah 55

 Midweek page

-The 2023 Spring Midweek semester will have 15 weeks from January 18 to May 10.
-There will be two breaks: March 1 for our Missions Conference and April 5 for Passion Week.
-We hope you will take the opportunity to join one of our class offerings for this Spring Midweek semester.
-Please contact the church office if you have any additional questions not covered in the listing of the classes.
-The image below gives a visual overview of the new Midweek schedule.
+The 2025 Fall Midweek semester will have 14 weeks from August 27 to December 10.
+There will be two breaks: March 4 for our Missions Awareness Week guest speakers and April 1 for Passion Week.
+We hope you will take the opportunity to join one of our class offerings for this Fall Midweek semester.
+Don't hesitate to get in touch with the church office if you have any additional questions not covered in the list of classes.
+The image below gives a visual overview of our Midweek schedule.

 Children's Opportunities